 Amenities on Trains from Venice to Milan Malpensa Airport

 The AV train offering the most amenities is the Frecciarossa, with air-conditioned cars, monitors listing travel information and news, 3g and 4g internet, power outlets at every seat, and free WIFI.
-The cars are color-coded by class: Executive (brown, including station lounge and meal service); Business (blue, including choice of newspaper, snack, and drink); Premium (red, including choice of newspaper, snack, and drink), and Standard (orange, with snack and drink minibar service).
+The cars are color-coded by class.
+Executive class is brown, including a station lounge and meal service.
+Business class is blue, which includes a choice of newspaper, snack, and a drink.
+Premium is red, including a choice of newspaper, snack, and a drink.
+Finally, Standard class is orange, which offers passengers a snack and drink minibar service.
 These trains also have a café car for all passengers.

 Regional trains sometimes have both 1st class and 2nd class cars, but not always.
 Reservations are not required, so passengers can choose their seat among those available on any car in their ticket class.
 There is no food service or café car on Regionale trains, and the air conditioning and power sockets may not always work.

-The Malpensa Express trains are simple tegional shuttle trains, with no amenities to speak of.
+The Malpensa Express trains are simple regional shuttle trains, with no real amenities to offer passengers.

 Venice and Milan Malpensa Airport Train Stations

-Venice has two stations: Mestre on the mainland and Venezia Santa Lucia (sometimes abbreviated as S.Lucia) on the islands, making it the closest for departing travelers.
+Venice has two train stations.
+Mestre station is on the mainland, and Venezia Santa Lucia (sometimes abbreviated as S.Lucia) is on the island, making it the closest for departing travelers.
 There is a vaporetto (water bus) stop outside the station on the Grand Canal.
 Some trains stop at both Venice stations, while others stop at only Santa Lucia.